 What is the Kenmount Road Storm Sewer Upgrade?

-What area of Kenmount Road is in Phase II?
+What area of Kenmount Road is being done in 2021?

 Why didn’t the City do this work last year?

 This is a large project that required breakdown into phases.
 There will be four (4) phases required to upgrade storm sewer along Kenmount Road from Polina Road to the Team Gushue Highway overpass.
 Prior phases were completed in 2018, 2019 and 2020 and involved the area between Polina Road and Pippy Place.
 The 2018 phase included the realignment of the Polina Rd intersection.
 This year will see the fourth and final phase of construction that will involve the area of Pippy Place to Team Gushue Highway Overpass.

 Due to the scope of work and funding agreements with other levels of government, a project of this size cannot be completed in one season.
 The replacement of the underground infrastructure, in addition to the rehabilitation of the street itself will be completed in phases which fits our relatively short construction season.

 The Contractor works Monday to Friday, 7:00am to 7:00pm, along with every second Saturday from 7:00am to 6:00pm.

 Why can’t the City do the work at night?

 Some portions of the work may take place at night as it did during the 2018, 2019 and 2020 construction seasons.
 However, night construction would not alleviate traffic impacts.
 As part of this project, there is significant excavation required and it is not feasible to backfill at the end of each day to re-open all travel lanes.

 Why is it taking 6 months?